nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 ## Disclaimer

 This library and its associated protocol definitions are not meant to be ultra-fast, ultra-lightweight, better than *xyz* or any other superlative.
-Eventhough performance and a minimum protocol overhead happen to be two major design goals, they're not absolute and several examples of compromises exist throughout the source code.
+Even though performance and a minimum protocol overhead happen to be two major design goals, they're not absolute and several examples of compromises exist throughout the source code.
 In general, such cases should be highlighted in the documentation or properly commented in the source code.
 Keep in mind, there's no such thing as a definitve network solution.
 Behind any advertised set of features, there's always a list of pre-conditions, boundaries and assumptions which may or may not